karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 This solution works but is very ineffective.
 In the example above we only had two private resources: a Cosmos database and an App Service, but imagine a real project with tens of resources and multiple environments (dev, staging, prod, ...).
-The hosts file ends up having thousands of private IPs and becomes quite cumbersome to manage it.
+The hosts file ends up having hundreds of private IPs and becomes quite cumbersome to manage it.

 Also every time you create a new private resource on Azure you need to update the hosts file and also signal everyone that is using the VPN that a new resource needs to be added in their hosts file.

-It might work with small projects where a small group of people needs to access thoses resources via VPN, but it's not a good solution.
+This solution might work with small projects where a small group of people needs to access thoses resources via VPN, but it's not a good solution.

 # Solution 2: Use a DNS Forwarder